 The last question is key: When you find that you are using your money in a way that aligns with the things you value, money management becomes effortless.
 You won’t even need to think about it.
 Wouldn’t that be great?

-You can certainly go back over the series — I encourage you to do so.
+You can certainly go back over the e-course — I encourage you to do so.
 But, it might be helpful if I lay out some core financial principles that we’ve touched upon.
 I call them guiding lights to debt-free living.